numba/numba/docs/source/cuda/cudapysupported.rst

 CUDA Python maps directly to the *single-instruction multiple-thread* execution (SIMT) model of CUDA.
 Each instruction is implicitly executed by multiple threads in parallel.
-With this execution model, array expression is less useful because we don't want multiple threads to perform the same task.
+With this execution model, array expressions are less useful because we don't want multiple threads to perform the same task.
 Instead, we want threads to perform a task in a cooperative fashion.